 - Identifying mechanisms of heart failure with preserved ejection fraction

-The department’s laboratories include a College of American Pathology accredited biobank (Biorepository Core Laboratory – BRC) and the Organ Repair, Regeneration & Research Laboratory (OR3).
-Both the BRC and OR3 are part of the Center for Cell and Organ Biotechnology (CCOB), a collaboration between the Texas Heart Institute (THI) and the Texas A&M College of Veterinary Medicine & Biomedical Sciences.
-Led by Dr. Doris Taylor, the Center is a place where scientists, engineers, physicians, veterinarians and business managers from both organizations, can interact, collaborate and support students in entrepreneurship through the CCOB Innovation Kitchen.
+The department’s laboratories include a College of American Pathology accredited Biorepository and Biospecimen Core Laboratory and the Organ Repair, Regeneration & Research Laboratory (OR3).
+Both laboratories are part of the Regenerative Medicine Research Department.
+Led by Camila Hochman Mendez, MSc., PhD, the Department is a place where scientists, engineers, physicians, veterinarians, and business managers can interact, collaborate and conduct promising research.

-The RMR’s training programs include pre- and postdoctoral fellowships; competitive summer internships for high school and college-level students; and partnerships with various educational institutions in the Texas Medical Center and at Texas A&M University School of Veterinary Medicine, where members of the RMR team provide lectures and seminars to faculty and students.
+The RMR’s training programs include pre-and postdoctoral fellowships; competitive summer internships for high school and college-level students; and partnerships with various educational institutions in the Texas Medical Center.
 The department’s educational offerings emphasize the importance of an entrepreneurial spirit and mentorship, both in the lab setting and in navigating the complexities of research administration and funding.

 “Building hearts is not just about science.
-It’s about creating a team that gets it, lives it and makes it real.” — Dr. Doris A. Taylor
+It’s about creating a team that gets it, lives it, and makes it real.”